 When planning permission is granted for development conditions might be added that requires the submission of and implementation of a landscaping scheme.
 In such circumstances the trees planted will, normally, be required to be retained.
-If work was proposed to trees or other planting covered by a condition then the written consent of the Council first.
+If work is proposed to trees or other planting covered by a condition, then the written consent of the council is required first.

 Trees in conservation areas

 Proposals to top, lop, fell or uproot trees in conservation areas require the consent from us.
 Prior to such work being undertaken you should inform us of your intentions, confirming where the tree(s) is, what work you wish to undertake and why, in cases of felling you should comment as to whether or not you intend any re-planting.

 You can find out more and apply via the Planning Portal.